 5 Reasons to Go Screen Free

 During the multiple hours spent in front of screens, kids and also parents mostly engage in texting, browsing, watching videos, visit social media platforms, etc. Why should you attempt to stay away from screens for a while?
-Take a look at these 5 reasons as to why this is a very important thing to do.
+Take a look at these 5 reasons to go screen free and learn why this is a very important thing to do.

 1) Reducing Screen Time – Helps Children Rediscover Real Play in the Real World